 Yes, there are.
 Even in a situation where a pedestrian may have yielded the right of way, the operator of a motor vehicle must still exercise reasonable care to avoid colliding with a pedestrian in the roadway.
 The doctrine of Last Clear Chance can also be applied, and your Charlotte Pedestrian Personal Injury Lawyer will discuss it with you.
 Essentially, it says that even if a pedestrian has forfeited the right of way, if the operator of the vehicle has the last clear chance to avoid an accident, he or she must avoid the accident.
-This doctrine applies in other personal injury situation as well, such as automobile accidents between the operators of two vehicles.
+This doctrine applies in other personal injury situations as well, such as automobile accidents between the operators of two vehicles.

 How Can A Personal Injury Lawyer Help?